Table of Contents

 - You can increase the amount of nitric oxide in your system by consuming foods and supplements rich in dietary nitrates — including leafy greens.

-As more research emerges on the importance of nitric oxide foods, it’s clear that your diet is the number one most effective way to boost nitric oxide production.
+As more research emerges on the importance of nitric oxide foods, it’s clear that your diet is the number one most effective way to increase nitric oxide.

 One nutrient plays an important role in many recommended vegetables from popular diets — dietary nitrate.
 Your body needs dietary nitrates to create nitric oxide (NO), which is essential for heart health.
 Nitric oxide is so important that, in 1998, the Nobel prize for medicine was awarded to the 3 scientists who discovered its drastic effects on cardiovascular health.